KalicoCrew/kalico/docs/CONTRIBUTING.md

    [preferred format](#format-of-commit-messages).

    Commits must not have a merge conflict.
-New additions to the Kalico master branch are always done via a "rebase" or "squash and rebase".
-It is generally not necessary for submitters to re-merge their submission on every update to the Kalico master repository.
+New additions to the Kalico `main` branch are always done via a "rebase" or "squash and rebase".
+It is generally not necessary for submitters to re-merge their submission on every update to the Kalico `main` branch.
    However, if there is a merge conflict, then submitters are recommended to use `git rebase` to address the conflict.